gulpjs/gulp/README.md

 Node already supports a lot of **ES2015**, to avoid compatibility problem we suggest to install Babel and rename your `gulpfile.js` as `gulpfile.babel.js`.

+_Why `.babel.js` suffix?
+We are using [js-interpret](https://github.com/js-cli/js-interpret) behind the scenes to automatically require dependencies for configuration files such as `gulpfile.js`.
+So when `js-interpret` sees `.babel.js` suffix, it [requires Babel automatically](https://github.com/js-cli/js-interpret/blob/5dbc34cb669a2c13b2572f416b2194f40153db01/index.js#L1-L2)._

 ```sh
 npm install --save-dev babel-register babel-preset-es2015
 ```